Transformation

 It’s 9:00 p.m. on a Thursday, and I stare at the cupboard with an insatiable appetite.
-I want to learn how to stop comfort eating and find my comfort in God, but when I’m honest about it, chocolate feels more tangible at the end of a long day.
+I want to learn how to stop comfort eating and find my comfort in God, but chocolate feels more tangible at the end of a long day.
+Perhaps you can relate.
+Today, we’ll dig into God’s Word as we answer the question, What does the Bible say about overeating?

-My bookmark leads me to an unnamed woman in the fourth chapter of John’s gospel as she walks to the community well in the heat of the day.
+In John 4, we encounter an unnamed woman as she walks to the community well in the heat of the day.

 As she approaches the well, her eyes rise to the form of a man at the well.
 He is a Jewish man, and since Jews don’t associate with Samaritans, he most likely won’t even acknowledge her.
 She’ll draw her water and be on her way.